AMATH 351 Differential Equations and Applications

 • Nonlinear, linear

-1. Substitute function $y$ with $u$ to find an easy-to-solve ODE by…
+1. Substitute function yy with uu to find an easy-to-solve ODE by…

-1. Given DE $y' = f(x, y)$,
+1. Given DE y=f(x,y)y' = f(x, y),

-• find the substitution $u = u(x, y(x))$
+• find the substitution u=u(x,y(x))u = u(x, y(x))

-• find the inverse substitution $y = y(x, u(x))$
+• find the inverse substitution y=y(x,u(x))y = y(x, u(x))

-2. By chain rule, find $u' = \dfrac{\partial u}{\partial x} + \dfrac{\partial u}{\partial y} y'$.
+2. By chain rule, find u=ux+uyyu' = \dfrac{\partial u}{\partial x} + \dfrac{\partial u}{\partial y} y'.

-3. Substitution (replace $y'$ with original ODE):
+3. Substitution (replace yy' with original ODE):

-$u' = \dfrac{\partial u}{\partial x} + \dfrac{\partial u}{\partial y} y' \xleftarrow{y'} y' = f(x, y)$
+u=ux+uyyyy=f(x,y)u' = \dfrac{\partial u}{\partial x} + \dfrac{\partial u}{\partial y} y' \xleftarrow{y'} y' = f(x, y)

-$u' = \dfrac{\partial u}{\partial x} + \dfrac{\partial u}{\partial y} f(x, y) \equiv F(x, y, u)$
+u=ux+uyf(x,y)F(x,y,u)u' = \dfrac{\partial u}{\partial x} + \dfrac{\partial u}{\partial y} f(x, y) \equiv F(x, y, u)

-4. Substitution (replace $y$ with inverse substitution):
+4. Substitution (replace yy with inverse substitution):

-$u' = F(x, y, u) \xleftarrow{y} y(x, u(x))$
+u=F(x,y,u)yy(x,u(x))u' = F(x, y, u) \xleftarrow{y} y(x, u(x))

-$u' = F(x, y(x, u), u) \equiv G(x, u)$
+u=F(x,y(x,u),u)G(x,u)u' = F(x, y(x, u), u) \equiv G(x, u)

-2. Solve the ODE $u' = G(x, u)$ for $u(x)$.
+2. Solve the ODE u=G(x,u)u' = G(x, u) for u(x)u(x).

 3. Substitution:

-$y(x, u(x)) \xleftarrow{u(x)} u(x)$
+y(x,u(x))u(x)u(x)y(x, u(x)) \xleftarrow{u(x)} u(x)

 4. IVP